Knowing God (Deuteronomy 6)

 You’re allowed just one page, and the result, according to the authors, is going to tell you a lot about what’s really important to you.

 In the passage that we have before us, Moses is not about to take a sabbatical.
 It’s much more serious than that.
 Moses is about to die.
 He has led Israel for all these years, but he’s now preparing for his death, and thinking about Israel’s future.
-Before he dies he gives a series of sermons to Israel.
+Before he dies, he gives a series of sermons to Israel.
 These sermons are all found in what we call the book of Deuteronomy.
-These sermons reveal what’s most important, according to Moses.
+These sermons show what Moses considered most important.
 These sermons are Moses’ last chance to impress upon Israel some of the key lessons that they will have to remember if they are to continue faithfully.

 And out of the whole book of Deuteronomy, we have come to the very core of the matter this morning.
 This is the very core of what Moses wants to leave behind.
 In fact, it’s affirmed by rabbis and even Jesus himself that we have here the very core command that we need to apply as we follow God.